Martian01/mrhttpd/Readme.md

 #### SERVER_PORT
 defines the TCP port the server is listening on.
 The default is port 8080, but you can use any other port you like.
 It is quite possible to run multiple server instances at the same time, each one configured for a different port.

-#### SERVER_NAME
-defines the host name sent to CGI programs as a parameter.
-This is different from the "Server" attribute in the HTTP header which is hardcoded to "mrhttpd/2.5.0".

-#### SERVER_DOCS
-defines the root directory for internal files.
-Internal files are documents like the 404 error page.

 #### BIN_DIR
 defines the installation directory for the binary.
 This is the only directory not affected by SERVER_ROOT since it is not runtime relevant.

+#### PRIVATE_DIR
+defines the root directory for internal files.
+Internal files are documents like the 404 error page.

-#### DOC_DIR
+#### PUBLIC_DIR
-defines the root directory for all static files (HTML, CSS, JPG, etc.), ie. the actual productive content of the web server.
+defines the root directory for public files (HTML, CSS, JPG, etc.), ie. the actual productive content of the web server.

 #### CGI_DIR
 defines the root directory for CGI scripts.